Probe incompatibility in multiparameter noisy quantum metrology: Bounds on the total QFI

 which hold for arbitrary purifications $\ket{\tilde{\Psi}_{\parvec}}$ since partial tracing is a CPTP map.
 This shows that the matrix-valued minimization in the statement of the theorem is well posed and closes the proof. \end{proof} We remark that when $ \Im \left( \Tr [ \rho_{\parvec} L_i L_j ] \right) = 0 \;\; \forall \, i,j$ the bound $\Tr [ W \QFI(\rho_{\parvec})^{-1} ] $ is equal to the Holevo Cramér-Rao bound and thus asymptotically attainable~\cite{Ragy2016,Suzuki2018}.
 Therefore, thanks to the equality between the complex matrices~\eqref{eq:complexQFIequalityPurif}, this condition can be checked from the optimal purification.

 By solving the minimization~\eqref{eq:singleuseCEbound} one obtains the maximal value of trace of the QFI matrix, but the optimal state is not identified and it is not immediate to retrieve the full QFI matrix.
-In Appendix~\ref{app:optistate} we present an algorithm that finds an optimal state by imposing the conditions that solutions of the minimax problem in~\eqref{eq:maxmin} must be saddle points in the variables $\rho$ and $\mathfrak{h}$, analogously to the single-parameter case~\cite{Zhou2020}.
-The same approach can be applied to the asymptotic SQL bound~\eqref{eq:SQLbound}, but the meaning of the obtained $\rho$ is unclear, unlike for single-parameter problems where it corresponds to an approximate error correction code to attain the bound~\cite{Zhou2020}.
-Once an optimal state is found it is easy to obtain its full QFI matrix using the purification-based definition.
+In Appendix~\ref{app:optistate} we present an algorithm that finds an optimal state by enforcing that a solution of the minimax problem in~\eqref{eq:maxmin} must be a saddle point in the variables $\rho$ and $\mathfrak{h}$, analogously to the single-parameter case~\cite{Zhou2020}.
+The same approach can be applied to the asymptotic SQL bound~\eqref{eq:SQLbound}, but the meaning of the obtained $\rho$ is unclear, unlike for single-parameter problems where it is connected to the approximate error strategy to attain the bound~\cite{Zhou2020}.
+Once an optimal state is found, it is easy to obtain its full QFI matrix using the purification-based definition.